PMEAL/porespy-backend/README.md

 Backend written in Django/Python for PoreSpy.

-TODO:
+## TODO:

 - Research how to section off models/serializers in django/python so they are not all concentrated in one file (Separation of Concerns).
 - Continue writing out PoreSpy's modules:
     - generators (Currently Blobs and BundleOfTubes are completed but will branch to other modules as well)
-    - filters
+    - filters (Currently LocalThickness is completed, but will continue with the remaining)
-    - metrics
+    - metrics (Currently working on Pore Size Distribution...
+(March 16 2021))
     - simulations
     - networks
     - visualization
     - io
     - tools

+## Contact:

+Jeff Gostick (jgostick@uwaterloo.ca)